Flag of Oregon: Militia flags

+In 1895, 3 flags were given to the 2nd Oregon infantry regiment.
+One of them had a blue field with the coat of arms and the name of the regiment in the middle.
+The whole thing measured 6 x 6 feet.

 In 1908, two flags were produced by order from the American Consul-General in Shanghai, China.
 The flags were to be sent to China for use by the Shanghai Volunteer Corps.
 One flag was the American flag, and the other was a regimental banner that was described as "5 1/2 feet by 4 1/2 feet...
-The arms of the state of Oregon are done in oil upon blue silk field".
+The arms of the state of Oregon are done in oil upon blue silk field.”
 According to the Morning Oregonian, this flag design was the same as the regimental flags used by the state Guard.

 In January 1918, the University of Oregon had constructed a unique flag for their ROTC.
 It was described as "Yellow silk...10 feet by 4 feet, with an Oregon state seal appliquéd in the center.
-A border of Oregon grape... embroidered around the edge, and heavy gold fringe".
-In 1929 the University ordered a new flag for the organization.
+A border of Oregon grape... embroidered around the edge, and heavy gold fringe…” In 1929 the University ordered a new flag for the organization.
 The flag contained a blue field with the state's seal in the center with a gold scroll underneath.
 In the scroll was the inscription: "Reserve Officers Training Corps."
 The flag measured 5 feet by 4 feet.